intltechventures/Lab.Ubuntu/GCC.md

 GCC.md
 some helpful notes about using gcc on Ubuntu

-* When installing gcc, don't forget to also install build-essential package
+* When preparing to do C/C++ development (e.g. with cc/gcc/g++), don't forget to also install build-essential package
 	* sudo apt-get install build-essential